Best spring cleaning laundry deals in 2023

 Shop the best spring cleaning laundry deals on the internet.
 The CBS Essentials experts have found slashed prices on the best new top-rated laundry appliances, including washers and dryers.
 All of these washing machines and electric dryers have a four-star rating or better and include tons of positive customer reviews.

 Doing some spring cleaning?
 It's a great time invest in a new washer and dryer.
-We've found the best spring cleaning deals on laundry appliances from your favorite brands, including Samsung, LG, Bosch, Maytag and many more.
+We've found the best spring cleaning deals on laundry appliances from your favorite brands, including LG, Bosch, Maytag and many more.
+Samsung has also slashed the prices on many washers and dryers during the brand's Discover Samsung spring sales event.
 These washers and dryers are known for having the latest smart features and functions.
-These laundry appliances are all on sale now.
-Keep reading to discover wallet-friendly home appliance deals below.

 Samsung dryer with Bespoke design and AI Optimal Dry, $1,300 (regularly $1,600)